hzy-ui/Unicycle_STL_ROS_Vicon/README.md

 2.Environment Configuration

-&ensp;&ensp;The VICON coordinates: ENU; Car local coordinates: ENU.
+&ensp;&ensp;The VICON coordinates: ENU; Unicycle local coordinates: ENU.

 &ensp;&ensp;The experimental area has dimensions of 8 × 11 meters.
-The nonholonomic mobile robot designates the starting point as the origin and acquires global positioning data through wireless telemetry from the Vicon system.
+The unicycle robot designates the starting point as the origin and acquires global positioning data through wireless telemetry from the Vicon system.

 &ensp;&ensp;First, activate the chassis control node.